What are symptoms of low thyroid function?

 - Congenital hypothyroidism

-- Pregnancy: About 2 percent of pregnant women in the United States get hypothyroidism.
+- Pregnancy: About 2% of pregnant women in the United States develop hypothyroidism.

 Iodine is an essential element that enables the thyroid gland to produce thyroid hormones.
 The body does not make iodine, so it is an essential part of your diet.

 Selenium is a component of the enzyme that helps convert T4 to T3, so deficiencies of selenium may impair thyroid function and promote hypothyroidism.
 According to the New England Journal, “selenium deficiency can result in thyroid injury and decreased extrathyroidal triiodothyronine production” (reduced T3 production).